Student Housing & Residential Life - Community Standards

 Student Housing & Residential Life Community Standards and university policies are designed to provide a clear picture of what is expected of you as a student housing resident.

-Living in close quarters with people who are new to you is not always easy.
-Every person comes from a different background and brings a different set of experiences and expectations for living here in on campus housing.
-Student Housing & Residential Life Community Standards and university policies are intended to give you, your roommate(s), and your neighbors a common set of expectations by which you can all live and learn together in order to achieve academic success, develop lasting friendships, and continue to build your skills so you are well prepared for your career after graduation.
+Living in close quarters with others who are new to you is not always easy.
+Every person comes from a different background and brings a different set of experiences and expectations for living here in campus housing.
+Student Housing & Residential Life Community Standards and university policies are intended to give you, your roommate(s), and your neighbors a common set of expectations by which you can all live and learn together in order to achieve academic success, develop lasting friendships, and continue to build your skills so you are well prepared for life after graduation.

-It is the responsibility of each individual to know and abide by these Community Standards, in addition to the CSU Monterey Bay Policies and Regulations and Student Code of Conduct.
-In order to carry on its work of teaching, research, and public service, CSU Monterey Bay faculty, staff, administrators, and students have an obligation to maintain conditions under which the work of the university can proceed freely.
-This is done in accordance with the highest standards of quality, institutional integrity, and freedom of expression, and with full recognition by all concerned, of the rights and privileges, as well as the responsibilities of those who comprise the university community.
+It is the responsibility of each individual to know and abide by these Community Standards, in addition to the CSU Monterey Bay Policies and Regulations available at https://csumb.edu/catalog/behavior-codes and Student Code of Conduct available at https://csumb.edu/judicialaffairs/policies.
+In order to carry out its work of teaching, research, and public service, CSU Monterey Bay faculty, staff, administrators, and students have an obligation to maintain conditions under which the work of the university can proceed freely.
+This is done in accordance with the highest standards of quality, institutional integrity, and freedom of expression, with full recognition by all concerned, of the rights, privileges, and responsibilities of those who comprise the university community.
 Each member of our community shares the responsibility of maintaining an environment conducive to the achievement of the university’s mission.

 Being a member of a community means understanding and adhering to Community Standards, policies, regulations, and procedures, as well as being an active participant in the positive development and well-being of that community.